-(b) Every manufacturer, distributor, or retailer making express warranties and who elects to maintain service and repair facilities within this state pursuant to the provisions of this chapter shall:

-(1) At the time of sale, provide the buyer with the name and address of each such service and repair facility within this state; or

-(2) At the time of the sale, provide the buyer with the name and address and telephone number of a service and repair facility central directory within this state, or the toll-free telephone number of a service and repair facility central directory outside this state.
-It shall be the duty of the central directory to provide, upon inquiry, the name and address of the authorized service and repair facility nearest the buyer; or address, and telephone number of the nearest authorized service and repair facility, or the retail seller to whom the consumer goods are to be returned for service and repair, whichever is applicable.
+- (b) Every manufacturer, distributor, or retailer making express warranties and who elects to maintain service and repair facilities within this state pursuant to the provisions of this chapter shall: - (1) At the time of sale, provide the buyer with the name and address of each such service and repair facility within this state; - (2) At the time of the sale, provide the buyer with the name and address and telephone number of a service and repair facility central directory within this state, or the toll-free telephone number of a service and repair facility central directory outside this state.
+It shall be the duty of the central directory to provide, upon inquiry, the name and address of the authorized service and repair facility nearest the buyer; or - (3) Maintain at the premises of retail sellers of the warrantor's consumer goods a current listing of such warrantor's authorized service and repair facilities, or retail sellers to whom the consumer goods are to be returned for service and repair, whichever is applicable, within this state.
+It shall be the duty of every retail seller provided with such a listing to provide, on inquiry, the name, address, and telephone number of the nearest authorized service and repair facility, or the retail seller to whom the consumer goods are to be returned for service and repair, whichever is applicable.
 [1970 ch 1333 § 1; 1971 ch 1523 § 8, operative January 1, 1972; 1972 ch 1293 § 1; 1980 ch 394 § 1; 1981 ch 150 § 1, effective July 8, 1981; 1982 ch 381 § 1.]
-Cal Jur 3d Consumer and Borrower Protection Laws §§ 196.
-197; Cal Forms-24:1, 24:12; Witkin Summary (8th ed) p 1277.
+Cal Jur 3d Consumer and Borrower Protection Laws §§ 196, 197; Cal Forms-24:1, 24:12; Witkin Summary (8th ed) p 1277.